-- 2.2 Stability: In order to analyze the stability of the ownership, a particularly important factor to be taken into account is the succession planning.
-A very important part of our background analytical work is an attempt to assess whether, and under right of succession, an entity future prospects would be supported, and by whom.
-This is particularly relevant for support in case of larger sized banks, whose failures could have a contagious effect on the confidence in the overall financial system. - 2.3 Business Acumen: Here PACRA gauge the Sponsor's business acumen.
-Having a strong business acumen set has been critical for the sustainable success of the entity.
+- Stability: In order to analyze the stability of the ownership, a particularly important factor to be taken into account is the succession planning.
+A very important part of our background analytical work is an attempt to assess whether, and under right of succession, an entity future prospects would be supported, and by whom. - Business Acumen: Here PACRA gauge the Sponsor's business skills.
+Having a strong business skill set has been critical for the sustainable success of the entity.
 PACRA analyze the business acumen through two primary areas; i) Industry-specific working knowledge and ii) Strategic thinking capability.
 Meanwhile, a deep and applicable understanding of the system is critical in order to determine how a business achieves its goals and objectives.
-The scope includes the assessment and understanding of how the sponsors of the entity think about and successfully make the right business decisions. - 2.4 Financial Strength: We analyze the ability and willingness of owners to support the entity in case of need.
+The scope includes the assessment and understanding of how the apex of the entity think about and successfully make the right business decisions. - 2.4 Financial Strength: We analyze the ability and willingness of either its owners or the government / regulator to bail out the entity in case of need.
 Particularly in case of small financial institute, where capitalization requirements are yet to meet by the entity, PACRA critically analyses the willingness and ability of the major shareholder to support the entity to comply with regulatory requirements within required timeframe.
 Thus ongoing support is considered more likely in these cases.
 However, for large financial institutions, external support from government / regulatory becomes more important.
 Here, PACRA gives due importance to, i) the behavior of the major shareholders to provide timely and comprehensive support in times of need in the past, ii) prospective view of key shareholders, incase such need arises, iii) other businesses of sponsors, and iv) the level of commitment of the major shareholder with the entity in providing capital support.
 In case of no explicit commitment, PACRA attempts to form a view on availability of likely support.
 The scope for other business of sponsors includes overall profiling of the key sponsor in the context of identifying the resources they have, outside the entity.